-With over 900,000 games available on the App Store and more exclusives coming via Apple Arcade, it makes sense that gamers are looking to the iPad to provide the high-end, portable gaming experience they want.
+With over 900,000 games available on the App Store and more exclusives coming via Apple Arcade (which currently offers just over 100 games to subscribers), it makes sense that gamers are looking to the iPad to provide the high-end, portable gaming experience they want.
 The issue is that the iPad range isn’t as simple as it used to be, with five models currently on-sale, each with a different design, price point and internals, making the decision of which to buy a little more difficult.

 That’s where we at Macworld UK come in; we’ve spent many hours playing games on iPads of all shapes and sizes, and here’s our definitive list of the best iPads for gaming, along with buying advice on what to consider when on the market for a gaming-focused iPad.